Peter Norton: Philanthropy

-In 1989 Peter and Eileen Norton founded the Peter Norton Family Foundation, which gives financial support to visual and contemporary non-profit arts organizations, as well as human social services organizations.
+In 1989 Peter and Eileen Norton founded the Peter Norton Family Foundation, which gave financial support to visual and contemporary non-profit arts organizations, as well as human social services organizations.
+The foundation was dissolved as part of the divorce, and two successor foundations were created.

 Norton serves on the boards of the California Institute of Technology, California Institute of the Arts, Crossroads School (Santa Monica, California), and the Museum of Modern Art in New York (since 1999).
 He is a trustee emeritus of Reed College.

 In 2003, Norton became the chairman of the board of MoMA PS1 in Long Island City, New York.
 In 2004, he re-joined the Whitney Museum of American Art's board after leaving it in 1998.
 He also serves on the executive committee of the Guggenheim Museum’s International Directors’ Council, the museum's primary acquisition committee, and on the board of the Los Angeles County Museum of Art.

 With his first wife, Norton accumulated one of the largest modern contemporary art collections in the United States.
 Many of the pieces are on loan all over the world at any given time; many were on view at Symantec Corporation.
 The foundation and the Norton Family Office are located in Santa Monica.
 ARTnews magazine regularly lists Norton among the world's top 200 collectors.

 In 1999, Norton purchased letters written to Joyce Maynard by reclusive author J. D. Salinger for $156,500.
 (Salinger had a year-long affair with Maynard in 1972 when she was 18.)
 Maynard said she was forced to auction the letters for financial reasons.
 Norton announced that his intention was to return the letters to Salinger.

 In 1999 Norton donated $600,000 to the Signature Theatre Company (New York City) which renamed its home Off Broadway theatre at 555 West 42nd Street to "Signature Theatre Company at the Peter Norton Space."
 It maintained that name until the theatre moved to a new venue in 2012.

 In March 2015, Norton organized a second major art donation project: he donated numerous pieces from his personal art collection to museums internationally.
 The Rose Art Museum received 41 artworks, ranging from prints, sculptures, photography, and other mixed media.

 In April 2016, Norton donated an additional 100+ pieces from his personal art collection to selected university art museums, namely, 75 pieces to the University of California, Riverside ARTSblock organization and 68 pieces to Northwestern University's Block Museum.